antonioii/etch-a-sketch/README.md

 ---

-## Some more features which changes the initial concept of a simple Etch A Sketch:
+## Some more features and modifications:

 1. The first idea was to use squares in order to compose the canvas, but using rectangles had a more interesting final aesthetics in my opinion.
 To change it back to squares, we could just assing a fix value to the 'canvasboard' width and height with CSS.
 2. Usually, an etch a sketch do not allow pauses between drawing lines, but in order to make complex drawings easier to make and thus make it more fun, I add a function to allow drawings to be done through click-drag actions and not simples mouse moviment over the canvas.

----

-## Notes

-* Due the lack of compatibility in many browsers, I prefered to use the "select tag" for the resize button, instead the "range input type".
+3. Due the lack of compatibility in many browsers, I prefered to use the "select tag" for the resize button (the button which let the user to choose how many squares/rectangles exists inside the canvas), instead of a "range input type".